katherine-taylor/katherine-blog/content/blog/Designing Tech-Enhanced Instruction/2023-12-02-tech-prof-7/index.qmd

 to make them easier.

 **Brief description of how technology will be used with students:**
-Students would access the quarto notebook on RStudio cloud (I didn\'t set that up for this tech proficiency since it would likely cost money), and work through the code alongside a worksheet.
+Students would access the quarto notebook on RStudio cloud (I didn't set that up for this tech proficiency since it would likely cost money), and work through the code alongside a worksheet.
 I created custom functions to abstract out some of the more complicated code, and give custom error messages that let students know when they should get help from me.
 Students would be able to work at their own pace, and play with the code to produce different isochrone maps.
 If students wanted to get deeper into the code, I included some sample analysis in R. I would assume for this assignment that students would be introduced to RStudio Cloud and coding in R in previous lessons.